HarshitKaushik/java-cheat-sheet/README.md

 No new checked exceptions can be thrown by implementations of methods in an interface.

 ### Method Overloading
-- A method having the same name as another method (in same class or a sub class) but having different parameters is called an Overloaded Method.
+- A method having the same name as another method (in same class or a sub-class) but having different parameters is called an Overloaded Method.

 #### Method Overloading Example 1
 doIt method is overloaded in the below example: